 U-NAPTR Resource Records

 The NAPTR service name MUST be Meta:SMP.
-Other service names MUST NOT be used.
+Other service names MUST NOT be used in relation to this specification.
 Note that the service field is case-insensitive, according to [RFC4848].

 URI values stored in BDXL U-NAPTR records MUST